 Thank you for your interest in Talking Bodies 2017.

-The third biennial, international, interdisciplinary TALKING BODIES conference will be held in Chester (UK), 19th-22nd April 2017.
+The fourth biennial, international, interdisciplinary TALKING BODIES conference will be held in Chester (UK), spring 2019.

 Scholars, practitioners, researchers and postgraduate students from a wide range of disciplines (art, performance, art history, social history, and history of science, medical humanities, literary criticism, theology, (eco)feminism, political theory, medicine, jurisprudence, and more) will be speaking on questions including (but absolutely not limited to):